 - Bleeding from the anus (for both men and women)

 - Painful bowel movements (for both men and women)

 Generally, if treated, gonorrhea can be completely eliminated.
 However, long term effects may occur with delayed treatment.

 Long term risks and effects may include:

 - Pelvic inflammatory disease (PID), which causes scar tissue that can block fallopian tubes, ectopic pregnancies, infertility, and chronic pelvic pain.

-Gonorrhea and Pregnancy
+Preventing Gonorrhea During Pregnancy

 In order to prevent complications during pregnancy, it is recommended that you get screened for gonorrhea while pregnant at your first prenatal visit.
 If you think you may be at risk it is highly recommended to take this precaution so that proper treatment can be planned.
 This will decrease chances of complications as a result of gonorrhea as well as the risk of passing it on to your baby.